 A situational judgment test (SJT) assesses a candidate’s decision-making and thought processes by introducing theoretical work-related scenarios.
 These types of tests are ideal for customer service-related roles and leadership positions.
 For instance, an SJT may present a scenario in which an angry customer demands a refund for which they are not eligible; the candidate will have to choose from a series of options on how they would defuse the situation.

 Skill assessments, sometimes known as work sample tests, are a type of work simulation assessment that mimics actual tasks a candidate would perform on the job.
 Skill tests are tailored based on each role and on the needs of the team hiring the new candidate.
 Hiring teams can combine different types of questions to get a 360-degree view of how a candidate will perform in different scenarios.

 There are many ways to set up a skills test, depending on the position for which you are hiring.
-Pre-employment skills tests can cover a range of positions: administrative assistant, finance and accounting, and call center reps are just a few roles that companies hire for using skills assessments.
+Pre-employment skills tests can cover a range of jobs: admin and office, customer service, human resources, marketing, sales, software development are just a few industries, to name a few, that use skills assessments to hire employees.